brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 #### Detour: creating a benchmark model

-If we'd want instead to test the response of DeepSpeed scaling to a simple model of varying width and depth, we could create a **benchmark model** which is simply a DNN of `L` layers of width `W`, for multi-label classification, whose objective is to compute the modulo of the sum of squares of a random input vector:
+If we'd want instead to test the response of DeepSpeed scaling of a very simple model of varying width and depth, we could create a **benchmark model** which is simply a DNN of `L` layers of width `W`, for multi-label classification, whose objective is to compute the modulo of the sum of squares of a random input vector:

 {: style="text-align:center; font-size: small;"}
 <img width="22%" height="22%" src="/assets/GPT-lite/benchmark_model.png"/>